jabrail-chumakov/Robot-Simulator-with-360-degree-sensors/README.md

 -----------------------------

 The proposed solution is simple and efficient and works almost perfectly.
 The solution consists of 4 cases when the robot needs to complete a particular command.

+### Case 1 ###

+If the robot is far away from the nearest golden token or angle to the nearest golden token is more than 90 degrees then the robot moves straight.